Powerful Health Benefits of Cucumbers

 Cucumbers contain a variety of other vitamins and minerals that also promote optimal health and beautiful skin.
 Some of the them include:

-- Vitamin K: essential for forming blood clots as well as strong bones
+Vitamin K is essential for forming blood clots as well as strong bones

 Finally, cucumbers can help rid your belly of bloating.
 Thanks to a synergistic combination of caffeic acid, vitamin C, silica, and water.